SharkPool-SP/SharkPools-Extensions/How to Add YOUR Extensions.md

   - Sub Rule 2: Tags **MUST** start with '.all'
   - Sub Rule 3: Tags **MUST** be split by '.' and MUST be from this list:
     - 'utilities' --> Utility Blocks
-	- 'expanded' --> Expansion of existing Custom/Vanilla Extension
+    - 'expanded' --> Expansion of an existing Custom/Vanilla Extension
+    - 'category' --> Expansion of an existing Main/Sub Category (Motion, Looks, Control, etc)
     - 'fetching' --> Extensions that use 'fetch' or anything related to it

   **Note: Dont worry about the Extension Thumbnail as they are Automatically Loaded**